Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Experiments

 The theory developed so far suggests an intuitive meta-algorithm for nonparametric clustering.
 This algorithm can be implemented in just a few lines of code, making it a convenient alternative to more complicated algorithms in the literature.
 The purpose of this section is merely to illustrate how our theory can be translated into a simple and effective meta-algorithm for nonparametric clustering, which should be understood as a complement to and not a replacement for existing methods that work well in practice.

 As in Section~\ref{sec:bayesopt}, we assume we have i.i.d. samples $\rv^{(1)},\ldots,\rv^{(n)}\iid\true=\mixfcn(\truemix)$.
-Given these samples, we propose the following meta-algorithm: \begin{enumerate} \item Estimate an overfitted GMM $\wh{Q}$ with $L\gg K$ components; \item Define an estimated assignment function $\wh{\assg}$ by using single-linkage clustering to group the components of $\wh{Q}$ together; \item Use this clustering to define $K$ mixture components $\wh{Q}_{k}(\wh{\assg})$; \item Define a partition on $\base$ by using Bayes' rule, e.g. (\ref{eq:est:dens}-\ref{eq:est:clustmap}). \end{enumerate}
+Given these samples, we propose the following meta-algorithm: \begin{enumerate} \item Estimate an overfitted GMM $\wh{Q}$ with $L\gg K$ components; \item Define an estimated assignment function $\estassg$ by using single-linkage clustering to group the components of $\wh{Q}$ together; \item Use this clustering to define $K$ mixture components $\wh{Q}_{k}(\estassg)$; \item Define a partition on $\base$ by using Bayes' rule, e.g. (\ref{eq:est:dens}-\ref{eq:est:clustmap}). \end{enumerate}

-Note that Figure~\ref{fig:mog} already illustrates two examples where this procedure succeeds in the limit as $n\to\infty$.
+Figure~\ref{fig:mog} has already illustrated two examples where this procedure succeeds in the limit as $n\to\infty$.
 To further assess the effectiveness of this meta-algorithm in practice, we evaluated its performance on simulated data.
 In our implementation we used the EM algorithm with regularization and weight clipping to learn the GMM $\wh{Q}$ in step 1, although clearly any algorithm for learning a GMM can be used in this step.
+The details of these experiments can be found in Appendix~\ref{app:expts}.